 To identify apps that need Rosetta or can use Rosetta:

 - From the File menu in the menu bar, choose Get Info.

-- Application (Intel) means the app supports only Intel processors and needs Rosetta to work on a Mac with Apple silicon.
+- Application (Intel) means the app only supports Intel processors and needs Rosetta to work on Mac computers with Apple silicon.

 - Application (Universal) means the app supports both Apple silicon and Intel processors, and uses Apple silicon by default.
 Universal apps don't need Rosetta.

-For apps labeled Application (Universal), the Info window includes the setting “Open using Rosetta.”
-This setting enables a universal app such as a web browser to use plug-ins, extensions, or other add-ons that haven't been updated to support Apple silicon.
-If a universal app doesn't recognize an add-on that you installed for the app, you can quit the app, select this setting, and try again.
+For apps labelled Application (Universal), the Info window includes the setting "Open using Rosetta".
+This setting enables a universal app, such as a web browser, to use plug-ins, extensions or other add-ons that haven't been updated to support Apple silicon.
+If a universal app doesn't recognise an add-on that you've installed for the app, you can close the app, select this setting and try again.